Skip to main content

 Wi-Fi network audit NoSpy Fing No — Fing is equally capable on Android

 The catch: magnetometers are easy to fool.
 A phone charger, a laptop power brick, or a Bluetooth speaker produces a similar EM signature.
 In our false-positive tests, DontSpy 2 — which relies on this method alone — triggered on a bedside lamp, a USB hub, and a hotel telephone.
 NoSpy’s AI layer cross-checks magnetic spikes against known device profiles to reduce this noise, cutting its false positive rate to 3.8% vs DontSpy’s 11%.
+A physical JMDHKK detector uses a dedicated magnet-optimised antenna to improve on this further, though at greater cost.

 Camera type Common disguise Lens diameter Emits IR?
 Typical EM spike (µT) Detection method

-Clock radio camera Alarm clock — lens behind clock face or ventilation slot 3–6 mm Yes (night vision) 10–18 µT at 5 cm IR + magnetic
+Clock radio camera Alarm clock — camera lens behind clock face or ventilation slot 3–6 mm Yes (night vision) 10–18 µT at 5 cm IR + magnetic

-Smoke detector camera Mounted on ceiling; lens through test-button hole 4–8 mm Yes 12–20 µT at 5 cm IR + physical (torch reflection)
+Smoke detector camera Mounted on ceiling; camera lens through test-button hole 4–8 mm Yes 12–20 µT at 5 cm IR + physical (torch reflection)

 µT readings from our lab tests using a calibrated magnetometer at 5 cm distance.
 Readings at 15 cm drop to approximately 20–30% of the values shown.
 Mains-powered electronics in the same room will raise the ambient baseline by 3–8 µT.